Clothing

 Some users of absorbent products for urinary or faecal incontinence or both report wearing waterproof pants to provide additional protection against odour.3

-Probiotic Lactobacillus plantarum has been shown to be effective in reducing flatus in people with irritable bowel syndrome by 50%, and over-the-counter preparations containing α-galactosidase may reduce malodorous gases.2
+Probiotic Lactobacillus plantarum has been shown to be effective in reducing malodorous flatus, over-the-counter preparations containing α-galactosidase may reduce malodorous gases, and bismuth subgallate capsules may reduce malodorous gasses and stool.215

 Where can I get odour controlling underwear?